-Beginning at 1st level, during combat, any time the Fighter rolls an attack (including combat maneuvers) against any opponent he can perceive that is within 30 feet (hit or miss), the opponent is Challenged by the fighter.
+Beginning at 1st level, during combat, any time the Fighter rolls an attack and hits an opponent he can perceive that is within 30 feet, the opponent is Challenged by the fighter.
 The maximum number of Challenges that can be laid by a single Fighter at the same time are equal to the number of attacks granted by their BAB.
 A Fighter's Challenge can do many things, depending upon the Fighting Technique that governs the way the fighter battles.
 The principal effect of the Fighter's Challenge is to penalize his Challenged foe for attacking any target other than the Fighter.
 On top of that, the Challenge may grant the Fighter and his allies various Assists.
 Assists are buffs to the Fighters abilities and possibly his allies, depending upon the exact Fighting Technique the fighter chooses.

 General Rules on Challenges and Assists

-The number of targets that can be affected by a Fighter's Challenge each round is only limited by the number of attacks a fighter can make due to their BAB (1 to 4, never higher).
+The number of targets that can be affected by a Fighter's Challenge each round is limited by the number of attacks a fighter can make due to their BAB (1 to 4, never higher).
 Assist are calculated per Challenged foe, but do not stack.
 Fighter's Challenges and Assists can be applied via attacks of opportunity, and attacks against multiple targets (such as Whirlwind Attack), as long as this does not cause the number of challenged foes to exceed the maximum for the fighter's BAB.
 If the fighter ever marks more targets than their maximum, they choose whether to remove an existing mark, or not place a new one.

 The effects of a Challenge end at the start of the fighter's next turn.
 Challenges never stack, even from multiple fighters.
 The newest challenge is always the current (and only) challenge on a creature.
 Challenges have no effect on other class abilities, such as the Ranger's Quarry, which aren't identified as a "Challenge".
-Assists usually persist until the beginning of the Fighter's next round, but see below.
+Assists usually persist until the beginning of the Fighter's next round, depending on the technique chosen.

 Challenged foes suffer a penalty on all attack rolls (including ranged or ranged touch) equal to the Challenge rating defined by the Fighting Technique, unless the attack specifically targets, or includes as a target, the fighter who issued the challenge.
 If the challenged foe makes an area-effect attack, or an attack which targets multiple opponents and the fighter is among the targets, the entire attack suffers no penalty to its attack rolls.
 If such an attack does not include the fighter among its targets, all of its to-hit rolls suffer the penalty.